kambizbabaei/SST-DPN/README.md

 python train.py

 *Since my original project was highly integrated, this training code has been simplified with the help of ChatGPT.
 I have tested it and confirmed that it can run directly, but I cannot guarantee its complete correctness.*

+### Kaggle notebook

+To run the project inside a Kaggle Notebook, follow the step-by-step cell outline in [`kaggle_notebook_cells.md`](kaggle_notebook_cells.md).
+The outline mirrors `train.py`, installs the required packages, and exposes every run parameter as an editable local variable so you can experiment without touching the source files or modifying `train.py`.
 ## Rusults and Visualization

 In the following datasets we have used the official criteria for dividing the training and test sets: